jeremylynch83/drjeremylynch/master.md

 ## Computed Tomography (CT) Scan

 A CT scan of the brain is often the first imaging modality used in suspected stroke cases because it is quick, affordable, and widely available.
-While CT is excellent for excluding hemorrhage, it has limited sensitivity in detecting an ischemic stroke in the acute setting.
+While CT is excellent for excluding haemorrhage, it has limited sensitivity in detecting an ischemic stroke in the acute setting.
 Over time, however, the effects of stroke become more pronounced and obvious on CT scans.

 The main goals of an acute CT scan are to:
-1. Exclude intracranial hemorrhage, which would rule out the use of thrombolytic therapy.
+1. Exclude intracranial haemorrhage, which would rule out the use of thrombolytic therapy.
 2. Look for early signs of ischemia.
 3. Exclude other conditions that might mimic a stroke, such as a brain tumor.